emecdelam/C_safe_string/README.md

 ## testing

-There are some tests made possible by [tunit](https://github.com/tdaron/tunit) big thanks ot the creator
+There are some tests made possible by [tunit](https://github.com/tdaron/tunit) big thanks to the creator

 ## docs